FHA cash-out refinance guide

 FHA cash-out vs. FHA streamline refinance

-If you don’t need to borrow more money with a cash-out, an FHA streamline refinance cash-out can be an easier route to try to save money on your monthly payments.
+If you don’t need the additional cash, an FHA streamline refinance can be an easier route to try to save money on your monthly payments.
 As the name implies, the process is streamlined — less paperwork and less underwriting work needed.
 There are non-credit qualifying options, too, meaning you could get approved without any research on your credit score.
 However, FHA streamline refinances are only available to existing FHA borrowers.

 FHA cash-out refinance FAQ

-• There are some alternatives to an FHA cash-out refinance that doesn’t involve refinancing your home.
+There are some alternatives to an FHA cash-out refinance that don’t involve refinancing your home.
 One option is a home equity loan, which is a second mortgage.
-You can tap your home equity to borrow a lump sum of money, and you’ll pay the money back in installments over a set period.
+You borrow a lump sum, based on the size of your ownership stake, at a fixed interest rate, and you’ll pay the money back in installments over a set period.
 Another option is a home equity line of credit (HELOC), where you’ll borrow funds as needed through a line of credit.
 There is also the option of a personal loan, which gets you money quickly (some lenders will get you cash the next business day) and has lower credit score requirements for approval.
 There’s a catch, though: Many personal loans come with excessively high interest rates.